 - The pangolin is one of Sir David Attenborough’s favorite creatures.
 In his film “Attenborough’s Ark”, he lists the pangolin as one of ten species that he would save from extinction if he could.
 He recounts a story about a strange scaly creature called a Sunda Pangolin that he rescued from the cooking pot while filming in Asia early in his career.
 These creatures, which are similar to anteaters, have hard scales made of keratin, the same material human nails are made from.
 They are heavily hunted for use in black market medicine in Vietnam and are highly prized for meat.
 “It is one of the most endearing animals I have ever met,” said Sir David.
 “Huge numbers of them are illegally exported, mainly to China.
 In the last 15 years, over half of the population of Sunda Pangolins have disappeared” he said in 2012.

-Pangolins are primarily nocturnal and depending on the species, pangolins can be found in either grassland type environments or forested ones.
+Pangolins are primarily nocturnal and depending on the species, live in either savannas or forests.
 Some species, like the black-bellied Pangolin, are almost entirely arboreal, spending most of their lives in trees.
 Pangolins have long claws that they use to enhance and enlarge burrows made by other animals (or make their own) and these are where they live and raise their young.

 These animals can vary in size from about 3 pounds up to 75 pounds!
 They are covered with large, overlapping scales except on their underside, which is sparsely covered in coarse fur.
 They can be varying shades of earth tones – ranging from dark yellow to brown.
 Asian species have bristly hairs that stick up between their scales while African species do not.
 Pangolins have small, conical heads and a small snout.
 They have large, muscular tails and five toes on each of their legs.
 The middle three toes of their front feet possess long, curved claws adapted to be used to excavate their burrows and to dig into ant and termite nests.

 The Tragic Truth About Pangolin Poaching

 Education and awareness are the first steps to helping the pangolins.
 As these creatures are solitary and secretive, even biologists don’t know much about their habits and characteristics.
 They are continuing to develop innovative ways to study these animals and learn more about them.
-You can utilize resources like those found below to learn more about pangolins and how you can help with their conservation.
+Here are a few examples of how conservation organizations are helping save pangolins.